Innovative memory and storage solutions direct from Micron for 45 years.

 Generally, hardware components in your computer, such as the processor and any video cards, will be listed in the same area as the operating system in your System Settings.

-Hardware that connects to your computers, such as printers, keyboards, and other peripherals, will be listed under Connected devices or Printers.
+Hardware that connects to your computers, such as printers, keyboards, and other peripherals, will be listed under Connected devices or printers.